astronomer/airflow-quickstart/dbt-on-astro/README.md

 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+# Exercise

+- Add a DAG doc describing the DAG for display in the Airflow UI.
+See the DAG file for specific instructions.

 # Deploying to Production

 ### ❗Warning❗